michaelkotelnikov/rhacm-workshop/04.Application-Lifecycle/README.md

 ## Deploying an ApplicationSet using ArgoCD

 Now that you integrated ArgoCD with RHACM, let's deploy an ApplicationSet resource using ArgoCD.
-The applications you're going to create in this part are based on the same applications you have created in the begnining of the exercise - One web server application for a development environment and one for a production environment.
+The applications you're going to create in this part are based on the same applications you have created in the beginning of the exercise - One web server application for a development environment and one for a production environment.

 The applications are based on one [helm](https://helm.sh/) chart.
 Each application in the set is identified by its own unique `values.yaml` file.
 The applications are using the same baseline kubernetes resources at - [exercise-argocd/application-resources/templates](exercise-argocd/application-resources/templates), but they are using different `values` files at - [exercise-argocd/application-resources/values](exercise-argocd/application-resources/values).
-Each instance of the application uses a seperate values set.
-The ApplicationSet resource itterates over the directories in the [exercise-argocd/application-resources/values](exercise-argocd/application-resources/values) directory and creates an instance of an application for each directory name.
+Each instance of the application uses a separate values set.
+The ApplicationSet resource iterates over the directories in the [exercise-argocd/application-resources/values](exercise-argocd/application-resources/values) directory and creates an instance of an application for each directory name.

 To create the ApplicationSet resource run the next commands -